projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

   - Ethernet cable and Internet access
-  - A second USB disk with minimum 1GB capacity to copy files between the development computer and target system (this guide offers steps for copying via USB disk, but you can use another method if you prefer)
+  - A second USB disk with minimum 1GB capacity to copy files between the development computer and target system (this guide offers steps for copying via USB disk, but you can use another method, such as using ``scp`` to copy files over the local network, if you prefer)
-  - Local storage device (NVMe or SATA drive, for example)
+  - Local storage device (NVMe or SATA drive, for example).
+We recommend having 40GB or more of free space.

 .. note::
-   If you’re working behind a corporate firewall, you’ll likely need to configure a proxy for accessing the internet, if you haven’t done so already.
+   If you're working behind a corporate firewall, you'll likely need to configure a proxy for accessing the internet, if you haven't done so already.
    While some tools use the environment variables ``http_proxy`` and ``https_proxy`` to get their proxy settings, some use their own configuration files, most notably ``apt`` and ``git``.
-If a proxy is needed and not configured, you may see errors such as, "unable to access ..." or "couldn't resolve host ...".
+If a proxy is needed and it's not configured, commands that access the internet may time out and you may see errors such as, "unable to access ..." or "couldn't resolve host ...".

 .. _gsg-dev-computer: